-Starting off in Helotes on Hwy 16, this ride will take you on a loop that parallels Medina Lake.
-You can turn off of the loop onto PR 37 to get closer to the lake and stop for food in Lakehills.
-Once back on the loop, you will ride through twisties and sweepers both, eventually getting back to Hwy 16 that will take you back to Helotes.
+Starting in Helotes on Hwy 16, this ride will take you on a loop that parallels Medina Lake.
+You can turn off the loop onto PR 37 to get closer to the lake and stop for food in Lakehills.
+Once back on the loop, you will ride through twisties and sweepers, eventually riding back to Hwy 16 which will bring you back to Helotes.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).

 |Top Road Crash Condition|

 Crash Narrative Summary

 The following list is a summary of the crash events and conditions that have been described by officers investigating crashes along this route.
 The investigating officer provides his/her opinion of how the crash happened and will emphasize or explain, as necessary, any pertinent facts that are not fully explained elsewhere on the crash report.
 This section is meant to supplement the above data tables by providing further insight and “clues” into what factors and conditions contributed or may have contributed to crashes along this route.

 - 50% of the multi-vehicle crashes had the major factors that contributed to the crash attributed to the motorcyclist.
 Motorcyclists collided with vehicles at intersections and while traveling into the wrong lane of traffic.